martinkoster/actionfx/afx-core/README.md

 Builder Method | Description
 -------------- | -----------
-`configurationClass(final Class<?> configurationClass)` | Reads out the {@link AFXApplication} annotation that is expected to be  present on the given `configurationClass`.
+`configurationClass(final Class<?> configurationClass)` | Reads out the `AFXApplication` annotation that is expected to be  present on the given `configurationClass`.
 In case the annotation is not present on the given class (or on its super-classes), an `IllegalArgumentException` is thrown.
 `mainViewId(final String mainViewId)` | Sets the ID / name of the view that is used to be displayed in JavaFX's primary `Stage`.
 Please note that this ID must of course exist inside ActionFX's container e.g. by annotating a controller with `AFXController` and defining this view ID there.
 `scanPackage(final String scanPackage)` | The package name with dot-notation "." that shall be scanned for ActionFX components.
 `enhancementStrategy(final EnhancementStrategy enhancementStrategy)` | The byte-code enhancement strategy to use within ActionFX.
 Currently the following enhancement strategies are available:1.) `EnhancementStrategy.RUNTIME_INSTRUMENTATION_AGENT}`: A byte-code instrumentation agent is installed/attached at runtime.
 Methods of controllerclasses are directly enhanced via method interceptors.
 2.) `EnhancementStrategy.SUBCLASSING`: Controller classes are sub-classed, while controller methods are overriden and method interceptors are attached.